jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

        — Eddie Bush (from <a href="http://craftsmanshipcounts.com/automated-unit-testing-x-ray-vision-for-code-quality/">Automated Unit Testing: X-Ray Vision for Code Quality"</a>)
     </blockquote>
     <br />
-    Sometimes a member of a team finds something wrong in the code base of the application he is involved in, and this wrong it is being propagated throughout the code base (perhaps because it is the easiest thing to do).
-It would be great if a team will let any member speak up if he sees something wrong in the code base, and that the team must do something to either convince everybody that it is not wrong or to fix the wrong.
+    Sometimes a member of a team finds something wrong in the codebase of the application he is involved in, and this wrong it is being propagated throughout the codebase (This happens sometimes perhaps because copy-pasting bad code is easier to do than writing good code from scratch).
+It would be great if a team will let any member speak up if he sees something wrong in the codebase, and that the team must do something to either convince everybody that it is not wrong or to fix the wrong.
     <br /><br />
     (Note: <a href="/memorabilia/books/the-craftsman-series/#4">It's okay for me to be told that my code is wrong.</a> If I think that it is <em>not</em> wrong, I will try to reason with you to convince you that it is not wrong.
 But please <a href="/2017/04/20/argue-to-learn-not-to-win">argue with me</a> if you think that it is really realy wrong, or give me a better way of doing it. :smile:)
   </dd>